 Crew Resource Management (CRM) Case Study Assignment

 The student will read one of the accident reports found in the assignment instructions and write a 1-page case study paper in current APA format.
-After reading the report, the student will identify at least 1 CRM problem/issue that led to the crash, then suggest a CRM solution from your textbook reading/videos and recommend the best solution that should have been implemented to possible avoid future accidents.
+After reading the report, the student will identify at least 1 CRM problem/issue that led to the crash, then suggest a CRM solution from the textbook reading/videos and recommend the best solution that should have been implemented to possible avoid future accidents.
 (CLO: A, E, I)

 Reflection/Connecting Paper Assignments (2)

-The student will write a 250-word minimum reflection/connect story from your work/family life or pull from weekly instructional material with an inspirational, faith-centered theme.
+The student will write a 250-word minimum reflection/connect story from his/her work/family life or pull from weekly instructional material with an inspirational, faith-centered theme.
 Relate a scripture or biblical reference that connects with the story/topic.
 (CLO: A, F, I)

 Final Paper Assignments (2)